amju-games/music-theory/Source/MakeScore/README.txt

 Beams
 Beam tokens are added between quaver tokens
+TODO This can be smarter: we know the note lengths of the beamed notes, so we should just need one token to indicate that these should be beamed.
+But we might need -= and =- to indicate directions of 'flags'.

 --  - Single beam, i.e. quaver
 ==  - Double beam, i.e. semiquaver
 -=  - Quaver beamed to semiquaver